densitydesign/infopoetry-website/_infopoetries/see-what-youre-missing.md

   name: >-
     The increasing prevalence of myopia in junior high school students in the Haidian District of Beijing, China
-methaphor: The metaphor used is Blur vs on-focus picture.
+metaphor: The metaphor used is Blur vs on-focus picture.
 meaning: >-
   Through the info-poetry work, I would like to show the serious problem of myopia epidemic behind the data and video.
 Raising the people’s awareness to